Angel of Darkness (OVA)

 Angel of Darkness (淫獣教師, Injū Kyōshi) is a four-part hentai anime series released in 1994 by Pink Pineapple in Japan.
-The series focuses on tentacle rape and S&M. It was adapted into a live-action series.
+The series focuses on tentacle rape and S&M, as well as frequently featuring girl-on-girl scenes, often under circumstances of mind control or possession.
+It was adapted into a live-action series.
 The animated series was released in North America by ADV Films under their SoftCel Pictures label.
-The genre is situated between sci-fi horror and the slasher film.
+The series utilizes tropes of the sci-fi, fantasy, and horror genres within the erotic scenarios it depicts.